Assessing the impact of transient orbital resonances: Results

-By studying which regions of the EMRI parameter space lead to the largest dephasings, we can understand which EMRI configurations are mostly likely to be affected by 3:2 resonances.
-Thus, we evolve several EMRI systems with initial conditions $e \in [0.1, 0.8]$, $\iota \in [0.1, 3.1]$, $a \in [0.8, 0.95]$, with steps, $\Delta e = 0.1$, $\Delta \iota = 0.3$ and $\Delta a = 0.05$.
-The initial semi-latus rectum $p/M$ is determined using the Black Hole Perturbation Toolkit \cite{BlackHolePerturbation} to start the inspiral near the resonance, more precisely at $|\xi| = 3/2-1.498$ (see Appendix \ref{app:3to2_loc} for the parameter space location of the 3:2 resonance).
-These parameter ranges are chosen such that they span the range of eccentricities, inclinations and spins expected for astrophysical EMRIs~\cite{babakScienceSpacebasedInterferometer2017, mcclintockSpinNearExtremeKerr2006,risalitiRapidlySpinningSupermassive2013,gouEXTREMESPINBLACK2011}.
-We fix the mass ratio and the mass of the central black hole to $\eta = 10^{-5}, M= 10^6\, \text{M}_\odot$, respectively, and we set the initial phases to zero.
-We limit our analysis to configurations that have an initial periastron $r_p > 5 \,M$ for consistency with the limitations of the NK model.
-The dephasings for these systems after one-year inspiral are shown in Figure~(\ref{fig:phases_config}).
-The dephasings increase with decreasing inclination and they mildly depend on the spin parameter for retrograde orbits ($\iota>\pi/2$).
-For prograde orbits the dephasings increase with the spin parameter and they span a wide range of values from $\sim 0.3$ increasing up to $(\Delta\psi, \Delta\chi, \Delta\phi)/(2 \pi) =(4.8,3.6 ,1.8)$.
-The largest shifts due to resonances are for prograde orbits as shown in Figure~(\ref{fig:phases_config}).
 The dephasing for fixed inspiral length scales like $\Delta\dot{\omega} \, T^2$, where $\Delta\dot{\omega}$ is the change in the frequency derivative that accumulates over the resonance, and $T$ is the time between the resonance and the end of the inspiral.
 The change in frequency derivative depends on the difference in the energy flux at resonance, and on the duration of the resonance.
 So, the largest phase shifts will be for systems that have large changes in the flux on resonance and long resonance durations.
-The longest resonance durations are for systems with high eccentricities and inclinations, but the biggest phase shifts are for systems with low inclinations.
+The longest resonance durations are for systems with high eccentricities and high $\iota$, but the biggest phase shifts are for systems with smaller $\iota$.
 These latter systems have resonances which occur closer to the central black hole, where the absolute magnitude of the dissipation rate is higher.
-This leads to a higher $\Delta J (\taures + \taustart)$ compared to other configurations and, as a consequence, higher phase shifts $(\Delta\psi, \Delta\chi, \Delta\phi)/(2 \pi)$, as we can see from Figure~(\ref{fig:phases_config}).
+For fixed $T$, this leads to a higher $\Delta J (\taures + \taustart)$ compared to other configurations and, as a consequence, higher phase shifts $(\Delta\psi, \Delta\chi, \Delta\phi)/(2 \pi)$, as we can see from Figure~(\ref{fig:phases_config}).
+The turnover in the dephasing for configurations with $\iota \lesssim 1.0$ is due to the fact that these systems plunge within one year.
+The total time over which the dephasing can accumulate decreases as $\iota$ decreases from $\sim 1.0$ to zero, and this decrease compensates for the increased strength of the resonance effect to give a total dephasing that is decreasing.